ms03831/parallelized-PSO-clustering/proposal.md

 Ahmadyfard et. al worked on the limitations on PSO and noted that PSO algorithm can successfully converge during the initial stages of a global search, but around global optimum, the search process becomes very slow [3].
 K-Means however achieves faster convergence when it is near optimal solution.
 The accuracy of K-Means is also higher which is what makes it so popular.
 They proposed a hybrid algorithm called "PSO-KM" and experimentally argued that the hybrid approach has more potential than both K-Means and PSO [3].

+### Performance Analysis
+We will analyze the performance and results of our algorithm on not one but several clustering benchmark datasets found [here](http://cs.joensuu.fi/sipu/datasets/) and present our analysis on the improvement (if any) of the parallelized GPU version of the hybrid approach over the CPU version.

 ### Research and Novelty
 From our research and exploration so far, we have realized that the problem of using a hybrid approach in itself has room for more research, however, our aim is not to improve the algorithm but rather present a parallelized version for it, which as we understand has not yet been properly explored.
 Therefore, we believe this project has a lot of research potential and can lead to a publication.
 As the task is not very simple, and would require a lot of research we believe this also **justifies three members** in our team.

+### Type of project
+We believe that our projects falls in the category of "Implement a GPU version of some existing computationally-intensive CPU code."
+The justification for this is outlined in the previous sections on novelty, problem definition and analysis.

+### Major goals of the project
+1. Implement the CPU version of the hybrid approach
+2. Parallelize the hybrid approach and implement the GPU version on pyCUDA or Numba.
+3. Performance analysis (outlined above)

 ## References
 [1]: M. Zhao, H. Tang, J. Guo, and Y. Sun, “Data Clustering Using Particle Swarm Optimization,” _Lecture Notes in Electrical Engineering Future Information Technology_, pp. 607–612, 2014.